Turn Anonymous Stakeholders into Engaged Capital Market Relationships

 Action / Conversion

 The final goal is converting the contact into a value-creating capital-markets contact.
-That may mean initiating coverage (for sell side analysts), placing capital (for the buy side), or becoming an influential media source.
+That may mean initiating coverage (for sell-side analysts), placing capital (for the buy-side), or becoming an influential media source.
 Anything that interferes with a stakeholder entering the top of the conversion funnel is detrimental to the company’s market value.
 Ensuring seamless entry and progression is critical.

-Best Practices for Optimizing Your IR Conversion Funnel
+Best Practices for Optimizing Your Conversion Funnel

 - Make every top-of-funnel step trackable and friction-free.
 Whether it’s a webcast registration or email-alert subscription, ensure the form is minimal.
 Data capture should be easy and swift with a clear call-to-action (“CTA”).